mownica-webdev/React_ss/README.md

-uick setup — if you’ve done this kind of thing before or https://github.com/mownica-webdev/React.git
+Quick setup — if you’ve done this kind of thing before or https://github.com/mownica-webdev/React.git
 Get started by creating a new file or uploading an existing file.
 We recommend every repository include a README, LICENSE, and .gitignore.